Welcome to the Rhodes Family

 Family Weekend provides an opportunity for parents and families of Rhodes College Students to participate in the life of campus and reconnect with their student.

-We will update the Family Weekend webpage in late spring/early summer 2022 with registration and event information.
+Please visit our Family Weekend webpage for registration and event information.

 Parent & Family Resources and FAQs: